elfurbe/mediascripts/README.md

     - Makes a gif from a video file based on timecodes
     - It's simple and dumb, you have to edit the framerate and the output width by hand because I hate you and myself
   - hevcmeup2
-    - This is the franchise.
+    - This ~~is~~ was the franchise.
 An extremely overcomplicated script to cajole ffmpeg into transcoding media files to HEVC via libx265
     - More on this below
   - stripcovers
     - Sometimes there are covers in mkv files and while some people think that's cool, they're wrong, it's dumb